Fairfield University: Academics

-Fairfield University is composed of five schools and colleges: the Fairfield University College of Arts and Sciences, the Charles F. Dolan School of Business, the School of Engineering, the Marion Peckham Egan School of Nursing and Health Studies, and the Graduate School of Education and Allied Professions.
+Fairfield University is composed of five schools and colleges: the John Charles Meditz College of Arts and Sciences, the Charles F. Dolan School of Business, the School of Engineering, the Marion Peckham Egan School of Nursing and Health Studies, and the School of Education and Human Development (formerly the Graduate School of Education and Allied Professions).

 The university offers 43 majors and 19 minors for undergraduate students, as well as 41 different graduate programs.
 In 2016–17, the university awarded 930 bachelor's degrees, 367 master's degrees, and 36 doctoral degrees.
 Since 1993, 65 Fairfield students have been awarded Fulbright Scholarships.

-Academic and spiritual centers at the university include the Center for Faith and Public Life, the Center for Catholic Studies, the Center for Ignatian Spirituality, and the Carl and Dorothy Bennett Center for Judaic Studies.
+Academic and spiritual centers at the university include the Center for Social Impact, the Center for Catholic Studies, the Murphy Center for Ignatian Spirituality, and the Carl and Dorothy Bennett Center for Judaic Studies.

 Among undergraduates, the most popular majors ranked in order of popularity are Nursing, Finance, Marketing, Accounting, Communication, Psychology, Biology, and English.
-The current freshman retention rate is 90%, and the four year graduation rate among the most recent graduating class was 80%.
+The current freshman retention rate is 90%, and the four year graduation rate among the most recent graduating class was 83%.

-The faculty to student ratio is currently 12:1.
-The average class size is 22 students, and 80% of classes have under 30 students in them.
-As of fall 2017, there are 270 full-time and 319 part-time faculty members.
-Of the full-time faculty, 90% have a doctorate, 3% have a terminal master's, and 7% have a master's.
+In the fall of 2017, the faculty to student ratio was 12:1.
+The average class size was 22 students and 80% of classes had under 30 students in them.
+There were 270 full-time and 319 part-time faculty members.
+Of the full-time faculty, 90% had a doctorate, 3% had a terminal master's, and 7% had a master's.